Tech at bedtime: Do electronic media devices cause sleep problems in children?

 Could this link be explained by reverse causation?
 Maybe preschoolers suffering from sleep troubles — including nightmares — are more likely to develop bedtime rituals that include nighttime media use.
 Their parents might be trying to soothe them to sleep with television.

 Garrison and Dimitri Christakis randomly assigned hundreds of parents to replace their children’s usual, violent TV content with nonviolent alternatives (like episodes of Sesame Street).
-Six months later, these kids were less likely than preschoolers in a control group to suffer from any sleep problems (Garrison and Christakis 2012).

-But it’s important to remember that disturbing content is in the eye of the beholder.
+It’s also important to remember that disturbing content is in the eye of the beholder.
 Something that doesn’t strike you as frightening or particularly violent may bother your child.

-It’s also important to realize that kids don’t have to be actively watching in order to suffer ill effects.
-Research suggests that passive television exposure can cause sleep problems in children — as when a 5-year-old overhears a distressing story on the evening news (Paavonen et al 2006).
+And kids don’t have to be actively watching in order to suffer ill effects.
+Research suggests that passive television exposure can contribute to sleep problems in children — as when a 5-year-old overhears a distressing story on the evening news (Paavonen et al 2006).

 Lisbeth Lund and her colleagues recently conducted a systematic review of research on media use and sleep in children (ages 0 to 15 years).
 They identified 49 of the best quality studies available, and found “consistent evidence that media use was associated with short sleep duration.”
 In addition, for preschoolers, television watching and tablet use wasn’t just linked with shorter total sleep time, but also with difficulty falling asleep and increased daytime napping (Lund et al 2021).

-Such findings are consistent with the results of a recent parent-based survey.
-Researchers asked the parents of more than 200 kids (aged 8-17) what the youngsters usually did before bedtime, and how long they usually slept.
+For example, Caitlyn Fuller and her colleagues asked the parents of more than 200 kids (aged 8-17) what the youngsters usually did before bedtime, and how long they usually slept.

 Compared to kids who didn’t use devices before bedtime, kids who watched television or played video games slept, on average, 30 minutes less.
 Kids who used a mobile phone or computer before bedtime slept an hour less (Fuller et al 2015).